Getting started with Siteimprove

 If you need historical data or want to permanently track URLs, send your list of URLs to firstname.lastname@example.org.
 Please explain how the URLs meet the above criteria for inclusion.

-If you have been given access to ASU's SiteImprove account, you also can run Single-Page Checks on any page.
-To request access, email the user's name and email address, along with the group, sites or pages for which the user requests access, to firstname.lastname@example.org.
+To request access to Siteimprove, email the user's name and email address, along with the group, sites or pages for which the user requests access, to email@example.com.

 There are two ways of getting into SiteImprove: